Progressive Checkerboards for Autoregressive Multiscale Image Generation: Background and Related Work

-Some gradual scaling models also incorporate ways to reduce same-scale dependencies. \citet{infinity} use random bit flips (``bitwise self-correction'') to address errors from independent sampling at the quantizer bit level after incorporating BSQ \citep{zhao2024bsqvit} as their tokenizer. \citet{star} use a miniature masked image model applied in the autoregressor head to condition lower-confidence locations on higher-confidence ones.
-To enable 2x scaling factors, \citet{flowar2025} stack a flow-matching model on top of mixed-mode AR samples to resolve interdependences. \citet{kutscher_reordering_2025} examine the impact of patch ordering in the context of recognition models.
+Some gradual scaling models also incorporate ways to reduce same-scale dependencies. \citet{infinity} use random bit flips to address errors from independent sampling at the quantizer bit level after incorporating BSQ \citep{zhao2024bsqvit} as their tokenizer. \citet{star} use a miniature masked image model applied in the autoregressor head to condition lower-confidence locations on higher-confidence ones.
+To enable 2x scaling, \citet{flowar2025} stack a flow-matching model over mixed-mode AR samples to resolve interdependences. \citet{kutscher_reordering_2025} examine the impact of patch ordering in the context of recognition models.